Guide to Authors

 Author(s) must acknowledge and declare any sources of funding and potential conflicting interest, such as receiving funds or fees by, holding stocks and shares in and organizations that may profit or lose through publication of your paper.
 Declaring a competing interest will not lead to automatic rejection of the paper, but we would like to be made aware of it.

-Submission: Manuscripts must have been written in English.
+Submission: Manuscripts must be written in English (US English).
 Also the manuscript must have confirm letter that is assumed manuscripts are exclusively submitted to IJRTBT and have not been previously published elsewhere (except in the form of an abstract or as part of a published lecture, review or thesis) and are not under consideration by any other journal.
 In the covering letter one author should be specified as the “corresponding author” and all other authors should personally sign the covering letter.
 Authors are responsible for all statements made in their work.
 The editorial board has the right to insert any necessary changes so that the manuscript is harmonized with the editorial framework of the journal.
 All submissions to the IJRTBT should contain a completed copy of signed covered letter containing the copyright agreement.

 Final Checklist: The authors must ensure that before submitting the manuscript for publication, they have taken care of the following: